Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-amazing-games-to-learn-css.md

 You must use CSS Grid to change the land so the demons will not survive.

-It comes with 80 levels, giving you many options and time to learn CSS grid super fun.
+It has 80 levels, giving you many options and time to learn CSS grid super fun.

 [Play Grid Attack](https://codingfantasy.com/games/css-grid-attack/play)